 Our story began a century ago with a mission: to provide secure, fulfilling retirement living.
 Our board of directors is the steward of that continuing purpose.
-Our board members bring executive skills from government, business, health care and more, making sure that our policies and funds enhance our mission.
+Our board members bring executive skills from government, business, health care, and more, making sure that our policies and funds enhance our mission.
 Each community and affiliate has its own board of directors.

-NANCY KUHN, CHAIR
+NANCY KUHN, IMMEDIATE PAST-CHAIR

 Ingleside, Ingleside at Rock Creek, Westminster at Lake Ridge, Ingleside at King Farm and Ingleside at Home boards